ggiannarakis/causal-jobs/README.md

 script above,
 push the latest weekly report as ```index.html``` (required for Github page deployment) from localhost to the Github repo.
-Your *causal-jobs* report is [live](https://ggiannarakis.github.io/causal-jobs/)!
+Your report is [live](https://ggiannarakis.github.io/causal-jobs/)!